Deyang Sichuan, China Travel Guide

 Search for recent travel blogs or forums about Deyang for first-hand experiences and current recommendations.

-Check the official Deyang tourism website (if available in English) for up-to-date information on attractions and events.
+Check the official Deyang tourism website (when obtainable in English) for up-to-the latest information about attractions and events.

 Use map apps like The Baidu maps app (百度地图) or Apple Maps (with China data) for navigation.
 Google Maps may have limited functionality.